 A pathway outcome map in OutNav before tracking progress has started

-To start tracking your progress, click into a stepping stone to open its Update Analysis screen (shown below).
+To start tracking your progress, click on a stepping stone to open its Update Analysis screen (shown below).

 Here you can reflect on and analyse what your data is telling you about your progress at this level.
 You make a qualitative assessment and write about it in the analysis summary field.